 The Guidance Counselor will handle errors, conflicts, omissions and additions to students' schedules as soon as possible after the opening of school.
 Schedule changes will be affected only for valid educational reasons.
 Change requests must be accompanied by teacher recommendation, counselor recommendation and written agreement of the parent.
 A student may be placed in an appropriate substitute class.
-Deadlines for schedule changes will be within the first two weeks of the school year.
-A student may have had classes added to their requests prior to the start of the school year by the main office due to a lack in credit requests by the student.
-These classes may not be changed or dropped unless the student has already obtained a credit in the same course.
-Changes will only be made based on graduation requirements.
+Deadlines for schedule changes will be within the first two weeks of the marking period.